Alken & Venn

 The special soul this sinner possesses is used to acquire a vast amount of souls or create a great power.

 Another element to consider is the boss’ soul.
 The menu graphic for the Soul of the Lost Sinner matches that of the Old Iron King as well as other monarchs of similarly great prominence and strength.
-Put simply, the Lost Sinner would need to have acquired the same amount of power as a heroic ruler during life, something few humans outside royalty have accomplished.
-Therefore, the boss must be someone comparable to royalty, experienced in combat, imprisoned at the Lost Bastille, and have reason to be self-loathing over some wrongdoing — the Queen of Venn checks all the boxes.
+Put simply, the Lost Sinner would need to have acquired the same amount of power as a heroic ruler before her crime, something few humans outside royalty have accomplished.
+She is, for sure, no amateur with a sword.
+The way the criminal nimbly leaps around with a practiced hand, confident enough to snuff out the lights before the fight, she may well be a sword master.
+And if the physique is masculine, then she has definitely undergone a warrior’s training.
+The only thing holding back her skill is her refusal to leave her cell and return to normal life.
+Therefore, the boss must be someone comparable to royalty, experienced in combat, and self-loathing over misconduct — the queen of Venn checks all the boxes.

-The Queen would have every reason to feel culpable for the King of Alken’s continued aggression, and there may well have been suspicions of her fraternizing or even conspiring with the enemy among the court, assuming her forbidden romance wasn’t somehow exposed.
+The queen had every reason to feel culpable for the king of Alken’s continued aggression, and there may have been suspicions thrown around of her fraternizing or even conspiring with the enemy among the court; assuming that her forbidden romance wasn’t somehow exposed.
 And whether at her suggestion or public condemnation, she would be imprisoned while still given some luxuries befitting her status.
 Either way, she would cooperate with her torturers.
 Behind the doors at the back of her cell is a chest containing an Elizabeth Mushroom.
-Its healing powers make it useful for surviving harm while its description casts doubt on the supposed beauty of the woman behind it, which mirrors the prisoner if she is the Queen who once caught the eye of an enemy prince and now tortures herself — in more ways than one.
+Its healing powers make it useful for surviving harm while its description casts doubt on the supposed beauty of the woman behind it, which mirrors the prisoner if she is the queen who once caught the eye of an enemy prince and now tortures herself — in more ways than one.

-The Queen’s mindset is also easy to envision.
-Stored with Elizabeth’s secret medicine is a Fragrant Branch of Yore, wood from a tree with a sweet smell that evokes nostalgic memories powerful enough to even reverse petrification.
-Combined with the red hue of her cell’s banners, and the Queen likely spent much of her time reminiscing about her old flame.
-Her romance was a time she dearly missed, a time where she was young and ignorant and enraptured in a love she believed would go on forever.
+Stored with Elizabeth’s secret medicine is a Fragrant Branch of Yore.
+Combined with the red hue of her cell’s banners, and the queen likely spent much of her time reminiscing about her old flame.
+Her romance was a time she dearly missed, a time when she was young and ignorant and enraptured in a love she believed would last forever.
 But no matter how much she pines for those memories, it won’t change reality.
-She has been unable to let him go, and a result felt fooled, betrayed, heartbroken, and deserving of all the world’s hatred because of it.
-And so, she eternally punishes herself for her foolishness all the while wishing she could return to those happier days.
+She has been unable to let him go, and as a result felt fooled, betrayed, heartbroken, and deserving of all the world’s hatred because of it.
+And because of that, she eternally punishes herself all the while wishing she could return to those happier days.
 Maybe that is why writings in the stone plaster her cell, signaling its occupant to be very bored, lonely, or not the picture of mental health.

-As for the rest of Venn, it may have carried on.
-The fume sorcerers were among the “many” soldiers dispatched to take over the Old Iron King’s iron facilities after his death.
-The fact that they are women dressed in blue wielding magic daggers to conjure what appears to be a kind of lightning sorcery certainly fits Venn — its gargoyles can do the same with their spears, after all.
-The country would also undoubtedly be interested in retaking lost land.
-This might mean that the kingdom carried on as normal, unaffected by the imprisonment of its queen, although it was unable to ultimately take the ironworks from Nadalia.
-Alternatively, the country had collapsed shortly after this attempt and never devoted the resources needed to conquer it.
-It is possible that the loss of Venn’s queen resulted in similar chaos that befell Alken.
-But in the end, the kingdom fell apart by the time Drangleic was founded, leaving only two bell towers that continue to ring the love of a star-crossed pair to this day.
+As for the rest of Venn, it may have carried on as normal.
+The fume sorcerers were among the “many” soldiers dispatched to take over the Old Iron King’s iron facilities after his supposed death.
+Specifically, they are assassins, their Umbral Daggers invoking the night as they fatally stab unknowing targets from behind.
+The fact that they are women dressed in blue wielding magic daggers in their other hand to conjure what appears to be a kind of lightning sorcery certainly fits Venn — its gargoyles can do something similar with their spears, after all.
+The country would also undoubtedly be interested in retaking lost land, especially with more subtle infiltrators navigating the chaos that befell Alken.
+Maybe Venn was initially unaffected by the imprisonment of its queen.
+But if there wasn’t a clear successor, the country might have become swept up in the disarray after this subterfuge operation failed, lost without a uniting leader to guide them.
+In the end, both kingdoms fell apart by Drangleic’s time, leaving only two belfries that continue to herald the love of a star-crossed pair to this day.